 - Processing Times – Sometimes you finish your interview before other parts needed for your application finish processing.
 In these cases, USCIS won’t send you your green card until these other processing times finish.
 For example, if the FBI is still processing your fingerprints, you won’t receive your green card until they finish.

 During this waiting time you should check the status of your green card through the myUSCIS Case Status Search.

-While USCIS may state that you’ll receive your green card within 60 days of your interview, this is rarely the case.
-In a more realistic timeline, you’ll receive your green card several months after the interview.
+While USCIS may state that you’ll receive your green card within 60 days of your interview, this isn’t always the case.